-In order to be successful with data & AI, you need to be able to have confidence in the quality of the data you're analyzing and the predictions your models are making.
+In order to be successful with data & Al, you need to be able to have confidence in the quality of the data you're analyzing and the predictions your models are making.
 Databricks recommends using Lakehouse Monitoring for mission critical workloads, allowing you to automatically monitor and alert on potential quality, integrity or drift issues in your data or any downstream models.
 Lakehouse Monitoring can also:

-- Help to protect against data supply chain attacks, such as data poisoning and label flipping - Detect data quality issues - Monitor fairness and bias for classification models
+- Help to protect against data supply chain attacks, such as data poisoning and label flipping - Detection PII, automatically applying tags that can be used for fine-grained access control - Monitor fairness and bias for classification models

-5.12 Use inference tables & Al Guardrails
+5.12 Use inference tables

 Inference tables automatically capture incoming requests and outgoing responses to model serving endpoints and logs them to a Unity Catalog table.
-Inference tables can help to identify model inference attacks such as prompt injection, model inversion and jailbreak attempts.
+You can use the data in this table to monitor, debug, and improve ML models.
+Databricks supports inference tables for LLM models in preview.
+Inference tables can also help to identify model inference attacks such as prompt injection, model inversion and jailbreak attempts.